-6.6.15 Due to the length of track works required to enable the slue, and the rock break out required this option is not feasible within the constraints of the project.
+6.5.15 Due to the length of track works required to enable the slue, and the rock break out required this option is not feasible within the constraints of the project.
 The works would require track closure over a prolonged period which falls outside that possible with the train operating companies.
-The requirement for rock break-out to achieve the track lower and re-stabilisation of the adjacent cutting slope is a high risk construction activity and considered unviable as an option.
 There is also the potential for further delays in the event that historic mine workings are discovered during construction.

-6.7 Option D Track Lower
+6.6 Option C Track Lower